 Notre-Dame de Reims

-Reims Cathedral, perched on the site where Clovis, first king of the Franks was baptized by Saint Remi, is a battled scarred survivor.
+Reims Cathedral, perched on the site where Clovis, first king of the Franks was baptized by Saint Remi, is a battle-scarred survivor.
 Risen, in 1211, from the ashes of an earlier church destroyed by fire, Notre-Dame de Reims has repeatedly suffered damage from wind, fire and war throughout its 806 year history.

 Its towers had barely been completed when they were damaged by a roof fire.
 In the 18th century an angel atop the bell tower was sent flying in a tempest.
 And in World War I, the cathedral took 300 direct hits from German artillery.
 Restoration took 40 years and buckets of Rockefeller money.